J-DRD/rtsp-stream/README.md

 ## Configuration

-1. Copy the `.env-template` file to `.env` and add your RSTP server username and password.
+1. Copy the `.env.template` file to `.env` and add your RSTP server username and password.

    ```powershell
    cp .env-template .env